 Use Smarty Pig for savings goals.
 Smarty Pig is a savings account designed to help people reach savings goals.
 It has numerous cool features, chief among them being one of the highest interest rates in the nation.
 The idea is to create a Smarty Pig account, set a savings goal and set up an automatic transfer.
 This is a great tool for teaching children about savings, and makes it easy to track your progress.
 There are a couple other added benefits: You can redeem your savings for discounted gift cards at a fairly substantial savings to make your money go further, and you can allow other people to help fund your savings goals, making this a great option for grandparents and other relatives to help children reach their savings goals.

-Use Capital One 360 bonus referrals.
-Capital One 360 is another online savings account that offers solid interest rates and has many other great features.
+Use bank referral bonuses, such as the Capital One 360 bonus.
+Many banks offer a sign up or referral bonus for opening a new bank account.
+One such bank is Capital One 360.
+They offer solid interest rates and many other great features.
 One of the benefits of Capital One 360 is the $25 Capital One 360 referral program.
-When you refer a new customer to Capital One 360 and they open an account with $250 or more, they get a $25 bonus, and you get a $10 finder’s fee.
-You can choose which account receives the referral bonus, so if you have a have a child you can send the referral bonus to their account. $10 doesn’t sound like a lot, but it can add up quickly, especially when you use the referrals to open up multiple accounts within the same family and then refer family members and friends.
+When you refer a new customer to Capital One 360 and they open an account with $250 or more, they get a $25 bonus, and you get a $20 finder’s fee.
+You can choose which account receives the referral bonus, so if you have a have a child you can send the referral bonus to their account. $20 doesn’t sound like a lot, but it can add up quickly, especially when you use the referrals to open up multiple accounts within the same family and then refer family members and friends.
 Every little bit helps!